Oxymetaphoric/milestone_project_4/README.md

 #### Front End

-The user interface will leverage bootstrap5 to offer a streamlined, visually appealing experience.
+The user interface will leverage bootstrap5 to offer a stream-lined, visually appealing experience.
 To maintain consistency across pages, the project uses Django’s template inheritance, creating a base template with core elements (such as navigation).
 This approach enables each page to extend the base, ensuring a uniform layout and reducing code duplication, making for a cleaner, more maintainable front-end design.

 #### Back End